Duodopa (Levodopa And Carbidopa)

 Storage

-Store Duodopa in the refrigerator between 2°C and 8°C. Do not allow the medicine to freeze.
-Keep cassettes in their original packaging until ready to use.
-Use each cassette only once for a maximum of 16 hours, even if medicine remains.
-Do not use after the expiry date.
-Keep away from children.
+Store Duodopa in the refrigerator between 2°C and 8°C. Do not freeze.
+Each cassette should be used only once for a maximum of 16 hours.

 Overdose Information